evilsoft/crocks/docs/src/pages/docs/crocks/Async.md

 ```

 The `Async` type is lazy and will not be executed until told to do so
-and `fork` is the primary method used for execution. `fork` implements (2)
+and `fork` is the primary method used for execution. `fork` implements two
 signatures depending on the need for clean up in the event of cancellation, but
 both return a function that can be used for cancellation of a given instance.

-The first and more common signature takes (2) functions that will have their
+The first and more common signature takes two functions that will have their
 return values ignored.
 The first function will be run in the event of the
 `Async` instance settling on [`Rejected`](#rejected) and will receive as its single argument
 the value or "cause" of rejection.
 The second function provided will be executed